darraghoriordan/use-miller/apps/frontend/src/docs/page-content/dev-shell/get-started/quick-start.md

 Edit anything you like to suit your needs.

+There are readme files in various folders describing some of the files you can change.

 You can populate the `/certs` directory to have ssh certs installed for you.

 You should commit to your own private repo and manage with homeshick.